mrchantey/p5.createLoop/README.md

 # p5.createLoop

 Create animation loops with noise and GIF exports in one line of code.
-This library is a lightweight wrapper of [createLoop](https://www.npmjs.com/package/createloop).

 Features include:
 - GIF image rendering